m0smith/annals/README.md

 Save the state of active tasks and keep them all active (`annals-checkpoint`)

 > Same as `desktop-save` on all the tasks.

+## Hooks

+`annals-task-hook` Run after the task has been initialized or switched.
+The current task id will be in the variable annals-active-task-id